crownstone/crownstone-microapp/docs/CONTROL_FLOW.md

 ```

 ## Interrupt example
-Now, consider that an interruptHandler has been registered for e.g. incoming mesh messages.
+Now, consider that an interrupt handler has been registered for e.g. incoming mesh messages.
 A very simple microapp for this could look like this:

 ```
-void receivedMesh(MeshMsg msg) {
+void callback(MeshMsg msg) {
-    Serial.println("Received mesh");
+    Serial.println("Hello");
 }

 void setup() {
-    Mesh.setIncomingMeshMsgHandler(receivedMesh);
+    Mesh.setIncomingMeshMsgHandler(callback);
     Mesh.listen();
 }